 When it comes to property water damage, even the smallest of leaks can cause extensive problems.
 To put this into perspective, even a tiny hole in a water pipe less than half a centimetre in diameter has the ability to expel just under 950,000 litres of water over a 3 month period.
 A leaking toilet can easily lose over 340,000 litres of water in just one month, and even a simple dripping tap can get rid of over 700 litres of water in just one day.

 That said, if you do exercise a little caution, then you should never have to encounter the devastation and upheaval that water damage can cause.
 With this in mind, let’s take a look at what you need to do.

-One of the major problems with washing machines are the connecting hoses.
-They only have a shelf life of about 5 years and after this they can start to perish.
-As a result it pays to check regularly for signs of wear and tear.
+One of the major problems with washing machines is the connecting hoses.
+They only have a useful life of about 5 years and after this, they can start to perish.
+As a result, it pays to check them regularly for signs of wear and tear.

-The bottom line is that if they feel perished or look worn, or have passed that 5 year stage then they really should be changed.
-One thing to bear in mind when they are changed is to leave a sufficient gap behind the washing machine and the wall (say 8-10 cms) to prevent kinking.
+The bottom line is that if they feel perished or look worn, or have passed that 5-year stage then they really should be changed.
+One thing to bear in mind when they are changed is to leave a sufficient gap behind the washing machine and the wall (say 8-10 cm) to prevent kinking.